MicrosoftDocs/PowerShell-Docs/reference/7.1/Microsoft.PowerShell.Core/About/about_Functions_Advanced_Parameters.md

 that the parameter name communicates the effect of the parameter to the user.
 Avoid ambiguous terms, such as **Filter** or **Maximum** that might imply a value is required.

+### Switch parameter design considerations

+- Switch parameters should not be given default values.
+They should always default to false.
+- Switch parameters should be designed so that setting them moves a command from its default functionality to a less common or more complicated mode.
+The simplest behavior of a command should be the default behavior that does not require the use of switch parameters.
+- Switch parameters should not be mandatory, since that defeats the purpose of a switch; a mandatory switch can only take one value.
+The only case where is is necessary to make a switch parameter mandatory is when it is needed to differentiate a parameter set.
+In this case, the switch parameter must be mandatory.
+- Explicitly setting a switch from a boolean can be done with `-MySwitch:$boolValue` and in splatting with `$params = @{ MySwitch = $boolValue }`.
+- Switch parameters are of type `SwitchParameter` but implicitly convert to Boolean.
+The parameter variable can be used directly in a conditional expression.
+For example:

+  `if ($MySwitch) { ... }`

+  There's no need to write `if ($MySwitch.IsPresent) { ... }`

 ## Dynamic parameters